GoogleCloudPlatform/aspnet-docker/README.md

 dotnet publish -c Release
 ```

-This will produce a directory, for .NET Core 2.0 it will be under `bin/release/netcoreapp2.0/publish/`.
-This is the directory where the `Dockerfile` for app's image should be placed.
+This will produce a directory with the app's code and all its dependencies.
+For a .NET Core 2.0 app this directory will be under `bin/release/netcoreapp2.0/publish/`; This is the directory where the `Dockerfile` for app's image should be placed.

 ### Using the runtime image in App Engine Flex
 Typically you won't need to produce a `Dockerfile` when deploying ASP.NET Core apps to App Engine Flex, the deployment process will generate one for you when you specify the `aspnetcore` runtime in your `app.yaml` file.
 The minimal `app.yaml` file looks like this: